 Our life is shaped by our local and global environment.
 Geography studies the lithosphere, hydrosphere and atmosphere.
-Geography is related to economic progress.
+It is related to economic progress.
 Geographical factors influence agriculture, industry, trade and commerce.
 Thus, geography influences the economic, social and cultural life of a nation.

 Pupils will have a broader understanding for physical and human processes that impact the resources and landscapes of our planet.
 They will examine principles, models and theories relating to geographical phenomena.
 Each year group has fieldwork experience in a range of places.
 Pupils debate options, draw on their imaginations, make conclusions and generalise.
 We hope to develop a love for Norfolk and the UK, as well as global case studies.
 Pupils develop a more cosmopolitan and internationalist outlook.
 Pupils will develop scientific attitudes and the ability to draw valid conclusions from independent thinking.

 Geography is a combination of art and science.
 Its scope and study are broad and comprehensive.
-Geography has well established itself as a science.

-Year 9 fieldwork
+Year 9 Geography:

-IB Diploma – Internal Assessment fieldwork
+IB Diploma – Internal Assessment fieldwork:

 Students have a choice of a physical or human investigation.
 Either the restoration and physical changes along the River Glaven, or the quality of life changes along a transect across Norwich.